avadheshy/notes/Devops/linux_commonds.md

-        open source software is a software with source code that anyone can insect, modify and inhance.
+        open source software is a software with source code that anyone can inspect, modify and inhance.

         configuration file are stored in /etc